 Managing user accounts includes many functions and they are available to administrators only.
 This topic describes how you can create user accounts, edit the roles and groups for users, customize the scheduling recipients for users, audit users, and perform other user account functions.

-To manage users, first select the realm in which the users are, then in the Server Console, point to Administration on the system toolbar and select Security > User from the drop-down menu to display the User page.
+To manage users, first select the realm in which the users are, then on the system toolbar of the Server Console, navigate to Administration > Security > User to display the User page.

 This topic contains the following sections: